mrk-its/bevy-atari/README.md

 * no casette image emulation.
 * no integrated debugger yet.
 * No POKEY emulation in native builds yet (planned)

+There are also tons of other bugs, causing screen glitches or simply crashing emulated programs.
+If you find any, or if you simply have a feature request, please fill an [issue](https://github.com/mrk-its/bevy-atari/issues)

 Few live games:
 * [Avalon Robbo (demo)](https://mrk.sed.pl/bevy-atari/#http://127.0.0.1:4000/#https://atarionline.pl/arch/R/Robbo%20(L.K.%20Avalon)/Robbo%20(demo)%20(1989)(L.K.%20Avalon)(PL).xex)